octo-technology/OpenTezos/docs/explorer/private-indexer.md

 # Setting up a private indexer for a public network
 Public networks can also be monitored with a local indexer.
 It just has to monitor a node: either a local node, or a public node (listed at [tezostaquito.io/docs/rpc_nodes](https://tezostaquito.io/docs/rpc_nodes/)).

-// TODO: use cases?
+//TODO: use cases?
 Why would someone use a private indexer on a public network?

 ```shell
 $ ./tzindex run --rpcurl <node_url> --notls --enable-cors